Education | Dec 01, 2020

 Do you have any tips for cutting down a tree?
 What should I look for when I pick out my Christmas tree?

 Be sure the tree isn't too big for your house.
 When out in the field, trees can seem smaller than they actually are.
 Ask for us to do a quick measure before cutting it down if you're not sure.
 Take a look inside the tree at the trunk itself.
-Be sure that there isn't a big curve in the trunk, or even worse, a double trunk.
+Be sure that there isn't a big curve in the trunk or, even worse, a double trunk.
 These trees generally won't stand up straight or even fit in the stand.
-Lastly, make sure it's outer needles aren't yellowing or falling off already.
-It's been a very dry fall, putting some trees at risk to dropping their needles early.
+Lastly, make sure its outer needles aren't yellowing or falling off already.
+It's been a very dry fall, putting some trees at risk of dropping their needles early.
 Note that trees grow new needles every year, so expect some needles on the interior of the tree to already have dropped.

-Ok – I might get you in trouble here, but if you had to pick – multi-colored lights or white lights?
+Ok, I might get you in trouble here, but if you had to pick, would you pick multi-colored lights or white lights?

 Anything else you want to share?
-Does you have a family tradition around decorating Christmas trees?
+Do you have a family tradition around decorating Christmas trees?

 Our favorite tradition is to have mini trees (2'-3') in the kids' rooms!
 Growing up, I loved falling asleep to the smell of a fresh Christmas Tree and the soft glow of the colored lights.
 I look forward to doing the same for my kids!